freezombie/School/README.md

 # School
-All of the schoolwork I could find.
+Some of the schoolwork I could find and think might be relevant.